Before and Beyond the Constitution: What Should a President do?

 —Alexander Hamilton in The Federalist Papers 69

 “if you adopt this government, you will incline to an arbitrary and odious aristocracy or monarchy…”

 At the time the Founders were shaping the future of a new country, John Adams suggested the President should be addressed as "His Excellency."
 Happily, others recognized that such a title was inappropriate.
 Though the proper form of address represents only a small detail, defining everything about the Presidency was central to the idea of America that was a work-in-progress when the nation was young.

 In this curriculum unit, students look at the role of President as defined in the Constitution and consider the precedent-setting accomplishments of George Washington.

 Note: This unit may be taught either as a stand-alone unit or as a sequel to the complementary EDSITEment curriculum units, Background on the Patriot Attitude Toward the Monarchy and Lost Hero: Who Was Really Our First President?

-How did they affect the future of the U.S. and the office of President?
+How did Washington's decisions affect the future of the U.S. and the office of President?

-Discuss the powers and responsibilities of the President as defined by the Constitution.
+Examine the responsibilities of the President as defined by the Articles of Confederation.

 Evaluate the power of a President under the Article of Confederation.

 Evaluate the decisions President Washington made that continue to influence the office of the President of the United States.